 The following are exceptions to the application of the Student Grievance Resolution Policy for the resolution of student grievances:

 - an unsuccessful application for a remittance of a HELP debt.
-In these cases appeals should be directed in the first instance to the Vice President Operations,
+In these cases appeals should be directed in the first instance to the Director, Student Administration;

 Information, advice and support

-Students requiring further information or assistance in relation to the University's student grievance process should approach their Appointed Officer and local student support service for advice.
+Students requiring further information or assistance in relation to the University's student grievance process should approach their Appointed Officer outlined above and their local student support service for advice.